-These are some brands that sell commercial flashlights and headlamps for pest control:
+These are some brands that sell top options for flashlights and headlamps:

-Since you’ll be doing a million different things with flashlights, you should consider purchasing a wide variety of flashlights (different brands too!).
+Since you’ll be doing a million different things with flashlights, consider purchasing a wide variety of flashlights as well as different brands.

 The only true difference between a bulb and electric duster is that an electric duster is a lot less manual work for you and your team.
 However, the main drawback to an electric duster is its higher price tag.

 Based on the needs of your business, the choice between a bulb or electric duster is at your discretion.

 So whether you decide to purchase bulb or electric dusters, you should have plenty lying around for the various jobs you’ll face.